 - 1. For all CICP Ratings annual copayments for clients shall not exceed 10% of the family's net income and resources. - 2.
-The client annual copayment cap (annual cap) is based on the client's date of eligibility.
+The client annual copayment cap (annual cap) is based on a calendar year (January 1 through December 31), even if a client's rating is for a different year (i.e., April 1 through March 31).
 Clients are responsible for any charges incurred prior to receiving their CICP Rating.
-Clients shall track their CICP copayments and inform the provider in writing (including documentation) within 90 days after meeting their annual cap.
+Clients shall track their copayments and inform the provider in writing (including documentation) when they meet their annual cap.
 However, if a client overpays the annual cap and informs the qualified health care provider of that fact in writing, the qualified health care provider shall reimburse the client for the overpayment. - 3.
-A CICP client is eligible to receive a re-rating if his/her financial or family situation has changed since the initial rating.
-CICP copayments made under the prior rating will not count toward a new CICP rating cap and the client's annual copayment cap is resets when the client completes a new application. - 4.
-An annual cap applies only to charges incurred after a client is eligible to receive discounted health care services, and applies only to discounted services incurred at a qualified CICP health care provider.
+The client's annual cap can change during the calendar year if the CICP Rating changes during the year.
+All copayments made toward the old annual cap during the calendar year apply to the new cap. - 4.
+An annual cap applies only to charges incurred after a client is eligible to receive discounted health care services, and applies only to discounted services incurred at a qualified health care provider.